filecoin-project/FIPs/FIPS/fip-xxxx.md

 The modifications proposed in this FIP have far-reaching implications for the security of the system.
 This FIP changes Filecoin at a fundamental level: from considering tipsets as final after some time to finalizing them after a quorum of participants reach an agreement.
 We list here the security considerations this modification entails.

 * **Censorship.** F3 and GossiPBFT are designed with censorship resistance in mind.
 The updated fork choice rule means that an adversary controlling at least more than ⅓ QAP can try to perform a censorship attack if honest participants start an instance of GossiPBFT proposing at least two distinct inputs.
-While this attack is theoretically possible, it is notably hard to perform on F3 given the QUALITY step of GossiPBFT and other mitigation strategies specifically put in place to protect against this (See [GossipBFT's design document, Appendix B](https://docs.google.com/document/d/17FBkZzrVWZg2zmq3JJcSZdn7MfbAPC9Lv2FgG42omxo/edit#heading=h.3563x64us9fj) for more details on the attack and mitigations).
+While this attack is theoretically possible, it is notably hard to perform on F3 given the QUALITY step of GossiPBFT and other mitigation strategies specifically put in place to protect against this.
 We strongly believe that, even against a majority adversary, the mitigations designed will prevent such an attack.
 * **Liveness.** Implementing F3 introduces the risk that an adversary controlling at least ⅓ QAP prevents termination of a GossiPBFT instance.
 In that case, the F3 component would halt, not finalizing any tipset anymore.
-At the same time, EC would still operate, outputting tipsets and considering them final after 900 epochs (see [Fast Finality in Filecoin (F3), Appendix A](https://docs.google.com/document/d/1FzTNGG0N00RP80X0ARSmdUQLwe2iCS-EwxMrhAhqCbw/edit#heading=h.iwwgfqxud6bn) for more details).
+At the same time, EC would still operate, outputting tipsets and considering them final after 900 epochs.
 The liveness of the system is thus not affected by attacks on the liveness of F3.
 * **Safety.** Implementing F3 ensures the safety of finalized outputs during regular or even congested networks against a Byzantine adversary controlling less than ⅓ QAP.
 For stronger adversaries, F3 provides mitigations to prevent censorship attacks, as outlined above.
 If deemed necessary, the punishment and recovery from coalitions in the event of an attempted attack on safety can be explored in future FIPs.
 Note that safety is already significantly improved by F3 compared to the status quo: F3 provides safety of finalized outputs two orders of magnitude faster than the current estimate of 900 epochs during regular network operation.
 * **Denial-of-service (DoS).** The implementation of the F3 preserves resistance against DoS attacks currently ensured by Filecoin, thanks to the fully leaderless nature of GossiPBFT and to the use of a VRF to self-assign tickets during the CONVERGE step.
 * **Committees.** This FIP proposes to have all participants run all instances of GossiPBFT.
 While this ensures optimal resilience against a Byzantine adversary, it can render the system unusable if the number of participants grows too large.
 While we are still evaluating the maximum practical number of participants in F3, it is expected to be at least one order of magnitude greater than the current number of participants in Filecoin.
 This introduces an attack vector: if the scalability limit is 100,000 participants, a participant holding as little as 3% of the current QAP can perform a Sybil attack to render the system unusable, with the minimum QAP required per identity.
 As a result, the implementation should favor the messages of the more powerful participants if the number of participants grows too large.
 Given that favoring more powerful participants discriminates against the rest, affecting decentralization, amending F3 to use committees in the event of the number of participants exceeding the practical limit will be the topic of a future FIP, as well as the analysis of optimized message aggregation in the presence of self-selected committees.